How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 · Read more: https://webgate.ec.europa.eu/siglbo/public/reports/wood

 The European Union imports millions of tons of wood for manufacturing in the domestic sector, specifically the furniture industry.
-Most wood in the EU is imported from Russia, but billions of euros worth of wood and furniture arrive from Vietnam.
+Most wood in the EU is imported from Russia, but billions of euros’ worth of wood and furniture are also imported from Vietnam.

-The latest EU Commission Regulation from June 2012 dictates the quotas on exporting wood from certain countries to the European Union.
+The latest EU Commission Regulation, dated June 2012, dictates the quotas on exporting wood from certain countries to the European Union.
 However, Vietnam is currently not subject to any restrictions regarding wood imports.

 Metal Regulations In The EU

-The European Union groups steel and aluminum into one category and imposes a surveillance regime for all steel in the EU.
-Customs in the European Union will likely check your shipment to find out if it meets minimum safety standards.
+The European Union categorizes steel and aluminum together and imposes a surveillance regime for all steel within the EU.
+Customs in the European Union will likely inspect your shipment to verify that it meets minimum safety standards.

-The latest EU Commission Regulation from 2017 introduces new surveillance regulations for steel products originating in certain countries.
-In addition, there is special regulation for aluminum products originating in third countries (non-member states).
+The latest EU Commission Regulation, introduced in 2017, introduces new surveillance regulations for steel products originating from certain countries.
+Additionally, there are special regulations for aluminum products originating in third countries (non-member states).

 How To Get Preferential Treatment In The EU

 Vietnamese goods enjoy preferential treatment in the European Union.
 However, they must abide by the EU import regulations listed above.
-The new FTA between Vietnam and the EU will expedite the importing of most goods in Vietnam.
+The new Free Trade Agreement (FTA) between Vietnam and the European Union (EU) will facilitate the import of most goods into Vietnam.
 Likewise, European manufacturers can place their products on the Vietnamese market.
 The following criteria apply:

 The product must originate in Vietnam.
-You need to present evidence, such as invoices, contracts, and other details, that it was made in Vietnam.
+You need to present evidence, such as invoices, contracts, and other relevant details, to demonstrate that it was made in Vietnam.
 The “Made in Vietnam” sticker is optional for the EU (unlike the US, where it’s mandatory).
-Make sure you prepare origin documentation for each piece you import.
+Ensure that you prepare the origin documentation for each item you import.

 · The product meets requirements set by individual regulators.
 For example, it meets textile manufacturing standards determined by SIGL.